rilozos/ZodiacBigThree/overview.md

    - Allow users to select a zodiac product and customize it with their calculated big three signs.
    - Provide a visual representation of the customized product.

-7. Cart and Checkout:
-   - Enable users to add customized products to a shopping cart.
-   - Implement a secure checkout process with payment integration.

-8. User Profiles:
+7. User Profiles:
-   - Users can view and edit their account details, order history, and saved customizations.
+   - Users can view and edit their account details and saved customizations.

-9. Responsive Design:
+8. Responsive Design:
    - Ensure the web app is mobile-friendly for a seamless user experience on various devices.

 Technical Specification:

 - Frontend Framework: React
-- State Management: Redux (optional, depending on project complexity)
 - API Integration: Utilize an astrology API or implement a custom algorithm for zodiac calculations.
-- Database (optional): Store user account information and order history for personalized user experience.
+- Database: Firebase - store user account information and order history for personalized user experience.
-- Payment Gateway Integration: Integrate a secure payment gateway for processing transactions.
 - Hosting: Deploy the web app on a platform like Netlify or Vercel for easy accessibility.